 Do you remember this? it was a result of the ice storm in Toronto in 2013.
-The heat wave in 2016? we can expect more frequent climate change events in the future.
+There was also the heat wave in 2016.
+We can expect more frequent climate change events in the future.

 Toronto's emissions reduction targets are documented in the TransformTO plan (pdf):

 Toronto's share of the global population is 0.03%.
-Therefore, as of 2017, our share of the global carbon budget is approximately 250 MtCO2e if we want to do our share to prevent global temperatures from increasing by more than 2oC.
-(As of 2018 we will have exceeded our population-based share of the global carbon budget for remaining under 1.5oC so there is no point in aiming for that.)
-As of 2017, our remaining emissions-based shares are 99 MtCO2e for a likely chance of remaining below 1.5oC and 463 MtCO2e for below 2oC.
+Therefore, as of 2018, if we want to do our share to prevent global temperatures from increasing by more than 1.5oC, our remaining population-based share of the global carbon budget is zero and 230 MtCO2e for 2oC.
+Our remaining emissions-based shares are 80 MtCO2e for a likely chance of remaining below 1.5oC and 440 MtCO2e for below 2oC.

-The following charts compares the TransformTO targets with the limits needed to keep below Toronto's carbon budgets for < 1.5 or 2oC.
+The following charts compare the TransformTO targets with the population-based limits needed to keep below Toronto's carbon budgets for less than 1.5oC or 2oC.

 The legends are described below.
 Click on the charts to see them full size.

-The emissions-based emission reduction limits for remaining below 1.5 or 2oC are in this table (below 1990 annual emissions of 27.05 MtCO2e)
+The population-based emission reduction limits for remaining below 1.5 or 2oC are in this table (below 1990 annual emissions of 27.05 MtCO2e)